-""disability" means a long term physical or mental condition that limits a person's movements, senses or activities and shall include physical, mental, intellectual and developmental disorders or sensory impairments which in interaction with participate fully and effectively in day to day performance and interaction with others on an equal basis" 437 term" in this definition?
-For how long if disability lasts it would be considered as a disability.
+""disability" means a long term physical or mental condition that limits a person's movements, senses or activities and shall include physical, mental, intellectual and developmental disorders or sensory impairments which in interaction with participate fully and effectively in day to day performance and interaction with others on an equal basis" 442 would be considered as a disability.
 For how many months or how many years, the term "long term" includes.
 This definition doesn't explains "the adverse substantial effect of disability".
 If the word "substantial" is not used in the definition than the very least disability can fall into the definition of disability.

 This definition is not a full-fledged definition expressing the disability as a whole.
-What does mean by "a long
+What does mean by "a long term" in this definition?
+For how long if disability lasts it

-437See Section 2 for definition clause "disability" ICT Rights of Persons with Disability Act, 2020.
+442See Section 2 for definition clause "disability" ICT Rights of Persons with Disability Act, 2020.

-HE RIGHT OF POLITICAL PARTICIPATION
+III.THE RIGHT OF POLITICAL PARTICIPATION

-ICT Rights of Persons with Disability Act, 2020 prescribes the Right of Political Participation of persons with disabilities as:
+ICT Rights of Persons with Disability Act, 2020 prescribes the Right of Political Participation of persons with disabilities as;

 "Persons with disabilities shall have full right to participate in the political activity in the country including exercising right of vote and right to be elected to an elected body".
-438
+443

 Although, this section gives persons with disabilities right to exercise the vote and right to be elected to an elected body but this section ignores a basic political perspective.
 As it is a common perception that parliament of a country has a representation of people from different areas and different classes of people.
-The minorities have in parliament their specified seats to represent themselves.
+The minorities have specified seats in parliament to themselves.
 The women have also a reserved quota of seats in the Parliament.
 The people from tribal areas have also their specified seats in the Parliament.
 Why this particular political presentation of people from different areas and classes?
 The one class of people from a specified area of a country doesn't understand the problems and issues of other area and class of people.
 It is just as a patient who knows the intensity of his disease.
 The non-patient doesn't know what pain and disease is?
 The minorities know their problems and issues.
 The women asquint with their problems.
 The people of tribal areas know their conditions and problems.
 Likewise, the persons with disabilities know their problems and issues.
 Therefore, it is necessary to reserve seats for them in the parliament as they have been given a quota in the employment.
 We have also an example of political participation from the Islamic history.
-The Prophetappointed Abdullah-ibn-Umme-Maktum (a blind companion of the Prophetappoints) a Governor of Madinah in his absence when he traveled to Makkah for performing Ummrah in 6th hijri.
+The Prophetappointed Abdullah-ibn-Umme-Maktum (a blind companion of the Prophetappoints) a Governor of Madinah in his absence when heaptraveled to Makkah for performing Ummrah in 6th hijri.
 Abdullah-ibn-Umme-Maktum also performed the function of Imam in Madinah Mosque in the absence of the Prophetappoints.

-438 See Section 16.
+$^{^{\}rm 443}\, \rm See$ Section 16.
 ICT Rights of Persons with Disability Act, 2020.

-HE RIGHT OF EMPLOYMENT
+IV.THE RIGHT OF EMPLOYMENT